 llm_with_tools = llm.bind_tools(tools)

-The agent node prepends a system prompt that defines the explicit SQL workflow — schema retrieval, query generation, execution, and error fixing:
+The agent node prepends a system prompt that spells out the SQL workflow.
+It covers schema lookup, query generation, execution, and error fixing:

 def agent_node(state: AgentState):